yo2man0929/flentd-demo/3-route/README.md

 docker-compose up logger
 ```

-3. See logs being output to folder `output`.
+Logs should be printed out by `fluentd` container and also be saved to files in folder `output`.